Data product basics

 - The requirements are defined.
 (Discover)

-- The output port details are refined.
+- The port details are refined.
 (Discover)

 - The sources are prepared.
 (Build)